 The experimental findings of the present study revealed that cane yield exhibited highly significant positive correlation with six characters namely germination % at 45 DAS, number of tillers at 120 DAS, number of shoots at 240 DAS, number of millable canes, single cane weight, and CCS (t/ha).
 It suggests that improvement of these component characters ultimately improve cane yield.
 These findings are in agreement with earlier results obtained by Kumar and Kumar [7], Agrawal and Kumar [8], Ahmed et al. [9] and Tahir et al. [10].

-Fig 1: Correloplot of correlation coefficients between yield and yield component traits in Sugarcane germplasm
+Fig 1: plot of correlation coefficients between yield and yield component traits in Sugarcane germplasm

 ** - Significant at 1% level of probability, * - Significant at 5.0 % level of probability